nextstrain/narratives/ebola_bdbv_drc-uganda-2026_2026-08-XX.md

 # [Shifting centers of transmission](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?d=tree&f_location=Nia%20Nia&p=full)
 As cases have begun to decrease slightly in Mangwalu, Rwampara, Bunia, and Nizi, transmission is increasing in other regions, such as Nia-Nia.
-Here we can see a clusters of cases in Nia-Nia suggesting this transmission began in mid to late June.
+Here we can see clusters of cases in Nia-Nia suggesting this transmission began in mid to late June.

 # [Limited local transmission in Uganda](https://nextstrain.org/ebola/bdbv-drc-uganda-2026@2026-08-19?c=country&d=tree&f_country=Uganda&p=full)